Flat Lay Photography Lighting Essentials

 We’ve shot a few flat lays ourselves and have come up with a list of the essential things you’ll need for the perfect flat lay photography lighting set-up:

 - Smartphone camera/ compact camera/ DSLR/ mirrorless camera

-- Daylight rated LED light with stand
+- Daylight-rated LED Ring Light with stand

 - White reflector with stand

 - White backdrop or any backdrop to suit (a wooden floor or marble benchtop works too!)

 It’s not that difficult to set up for flat lay photography, even though it may look complicated.
 If you have the right flat lay photography equipment and need to know how to take flat lays- that’s where we come in!
 With our know-how, you’ll soon be shooting flat lays with confidence.